nerdsupremacist/FancyScrollView/README.md

 #### Parallax + Sticky:

-This combination is design to imitate the header from the Artist Detail View in Apple Music.
+This combination is designed to imitate the header from the Artist Detail View in Apple Music.

 ```swift
 FancyScrollView(title: "The Weeknd",